JoshuaBee/ColourEncoder/README.md

 # ColourEncoder
-Program that takes text and encodes it as colours
+:lock: Program that takes text and encodes it as colours